jessaleks/rustlings-1/README.md

+This repo contains my solutions to the rustlings exercises as I am completing them.
+I am using the rustlings version 5.4.1.
+---
 # rustlings 🦀❤️

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!